ayecue/require-klass/README.md

 * traits - Modules which should get extended to your class
 * statics - Static properties which you want to extend to your base

-Following defauts statics are extended to your xclass:
+Following defauts statics are extended to your klass:

 * singleton - Define if your class is a singleton
 * debug - Define if the class is in debug mode